masbad123/auto-claim-faucet/README.md

 # Auto Claim Faucet Script

-This project provides an automation script to claim Ethereum Sepolia faucet using the API provided by the [Google Cloud Web3 Portal](https://cloud.google.com/application/web3/faucet/ethereum/sepolia).
+This project provides an automation script to claim Ethereum Sepolia faucet using Puppeteer.

 ## Prerequisites

 - Node.js and npm installed on your system.
 - An Ethereum wallet address.
+- A valid reCAPTCHA token.
-- The URL endpoint and payload details obtained from the browser's developer tools.
+- The URL endpoint and element selectors obtained from the browser's developer tools.

 ## Installation